snowiow/snowiow.github.io/posts/ecs-cd-with-codepipeline-in-terraform.md

 One more thing to point out is the health check on the target groups.
 Those are important for the blue/green deployment later, because only if the health check succeeds, the group switch will be made.
+By default the Load Balancer checks the health of the targets every 30 seconds.
+After 3 consecutive successful checks, the target is healthy and real traffic is forwarded to the target.
+If a service fails to answer with a 200 status code within 6 seconds three consecutive times, then the target is marked unhealthy and real traffic isn't forwarded to this target.

 # Part 3: The ECS Service

 Now we create the ECS Service.
 AWS has created some concepts on top of the docker container itself.
 The smallest unit on top of the container in AWS is the _task definition_.
-In the task definition, we define what information is passed to one or more containers when they are run.
-Basically everything that can be passed and some more options are set in the task definition.
+In the task definition, we define what information is passed to one or more containers when they are being run.
+Basically everything that can be passed as an argument to _docker run_ and some more options can be set in the task definition.
 For example port mappings or environment variables etc..

 Task definitions are normally written in JSON, but there is [a module by cloudposse](https://registry.terraform.io/modules/cloudposse/ecs-container-definition/aws/0.10.0)